iskcrew/isk_deprecated/README.md

  * inkscape (for debian either 0.48.3.1-1.3 from Wheezy or 0.91-5~bpo8+1 from jessie-backports, 0.48.5-3 from Jessi DOES NOT WORK)
  * postgresql (9.1)
  * rrdtool (1.4.7) for statistic collection and graph generation
+ * nodejs for javascript runtime for asset creation

 ## Vagrant: Development environment the easy way